3mcloud/umls-rat/README.rst

 SSL
 ---

-Note that you may need to configure an SSL certificate. `See here for more info <https://requests.readthedocs.io/en/master/user/advanced/#ssl-cert-verification>`__.
+Note that you may need to add an SSL certificate which can be done by setting the ``REQUESTS_CA_BUNDLE`` environment variable. `See here for more info <https://requests.readthedocs.io/en/master/user/advanced/#ssl-cert-verification>`__.

 Development
 ===========